JSON Formatter

 Select Indentation Settings

 Choose your preferred structural layout.
-Most developers prefer a standard 2-space or 4-space indentation for optimal readability when copying back into their IDE.
+Most developers prefer a standard 2-space or 4-space indentation for better readability when copying back into their code editor.

 -